 - There are no toilet facilities.
 Proper disposal of human waste is important, and this should be buried to avoid pollution and in consideration of others.

 - Campfires must be kept small and properly extinguished after use.
 Please be sure to check and abide by fire warnings and fire bans.

 - Vehicles must remain on established tracks to ensure that environmentally significant areas are protected, and for your own safety.
 Unsealed roads and tracks are not maintained and prone to washing out during the wet season.

 - To protect the cliff faces from coastal erosion, driving over the cliff faces onto Murrumujuk Beach is not permitted.
-Please refer to map for designated access points.

 - Use of firearms and hunting at Gunn Point is prohibited.
 For hunting reserves please click here.